FORT MYERS — In federal court Wednesday, Matt Harden and Stephen Dukes listened as Greg Higgins told the court how he paid the contractors $343,000.

 Tardi told Hains that was “an inappropriate question,” reiterating this was a bankruptcy hearing.

 Higgins and Hains were among several HD Custom Homes customers seeking answers.
-After hearing Dukes explain what led to the company demise, many customers believed the meeting of creditors was unproductive.
+After hearing Dukes explain what led to the companies demise, many customers believed the meeting of creditors was unproductive.

 Dukes said the company’s sales agents offered about $500,000 in free upgrades to customers, which cut into the profits.
 He said after Hurricane Irma in 2017, the cost of supplies escalated.
 However, the existing contracts with customers didn’t allow the builders to charge more and make up the difference.